15 Classic Korean Romantic Films Overwhelming With Heart-Fluttering Moments

 12. Once in a Summer (2006)

-It is one of the sweetest “summer love” movie I’ve seen, unfortunately the romance is not happy ending though, just like a sweet melancholic tale of finding love and holding on to it even if it is long gone.
+It is one of the sweetest “summer love” movie to warm your heart.
+Unfortunately, the romance is not happy ending though.
+It is a sweet melancholic tale of finding love and holding on to it even if it is long gone.

 A television staff is forced to promise that she can feature a famous professor in a TV program to compensate for her abysmal performance.
 The aloof professor declines at first to remember his long lost love but is eventually persuaded.
 He takes a trip down to the memory lane to reminisce the girl whom she loved one summer.

 13. Christmas in August (1998)

 Highly praised for its earnest characters and endearing yet bound to fade love, Christmas in August gives you a lesson of how important it is to reciprocate love when you have the chance.
 I have prepared myself that it could be a dragging narrative since it is an old flick, but the fetching capture of the poignant scenes won me over along with the vibrant emotions of the love couple.

 A middle-aged photographer who lives with his father prepares himself to his eventual death.
 But he meets a woman who gives him the best moments of his routine life.
 Unfortunately, time is not on his side.